 Maintenance and home alterations

-FACS provides planned maintenance services to keep tenant homes in good condition and ensure consistent maintenance standards across the state.
-All tenants are responsible for taking care of their property and reporting any maintenance needs to FACS as soon as possible.
+DCJ provides planned maintenance services to keep tenant homes in good condition and ensure consistent maintenance standards across the state.
+All tenants are responsible for taking care of their property and reporting any maintenance needs to DCJ as soon as possible.

 You do not need to do anything differently.
 To report or follow up on a maintenance issue by phone, call the Housing Contact Centre and follow the prompts for the maintenance line.